Do You Suffer from Destructive Thinking?

 „Why is my pain unending and my wound grievous and incurable?
 You are to me like a deceptive brook, like a spring that fails.
 Therefore this is what the Lord says “If you return (from this thinking), I will restore you that you may serve me; that you may serve me;” (Jeremiah 15:18-19)

 The first component focuses on identifying and destroying the patterns of destructive thinking.
-And the second component involves replacing the lies with the truth.
-Thus we can develop a life-asserting mindset.
+The second component involves replacing the lies with the truth.
+Thus, we can develop a life-asserting mindset.
 This is a mindset in harmony with the spiritual reality shown in God’s Word.
-What is the process of forming of destructive thinking?
+What is the process of forming destructive thinking?
 And what characteristics does such thinking have?

 Remember to pin me for later!